Skip to main content

 Raise awareness of the NDA

-NHS Digital and Diabetes UK have created resources to help organisations inform their patients about the audit.
-Patient information leaflets and posters for display in your practice/clinic are available to download.
+NHS England and Diabetes UK have created resources to help organisations inform their patients about the audit.
+Patient information leaflet and posters for display in your practice/clinic are available to download.

 Diabetes UK produces patient-friendly versions of the audit reports.